Parade of the Fat Ox at the Paris Carnival

 The oldest known reference to this festival dates to 1712, yet it was already regarded as ancient.
-Several authors claim that it is a remnant of a pagan ritual, often thought to have originated in ancient Egypt.
+Several authors claim that it is a remnant of a ritual prior to Christianization, often thought to have originated in ancient Egypt.
 Alternatively, some scholars have proposed that its origins lie in astrological worship, specifically the celebration of the entry of the Sun into the constellation of Taurus.
 Additionally, the tradition has been linked to a Lenten butcher who, upon producing the fattest ox, was granted the exclusive right to sell meat during Lent to those exempted from fasting.
 From a more pragmatic perspective, the Carnival and the Fat Ox symbolize a season of abundance and represent the final opportunity for feasting before the onset of the fasting period.

 The parade was banned during the French Revolution (1789–1799) and then revived in 1806, continuing almost uninterrupted until 1870, with a hiatus from 1848 to 1850 due to the 1848 revolution.
 However, France's defeat in the Franco-Prussian War (1870), the Paris Commune (1871), and legal issues led to the suspension of this tradition.
 The Fat Ox returned to the Carnival in 1896, albeit with intermittent participation in the early 20th century, and made a brief reappearance in 1951 and 1952.
 Following these events, the Fat Ox Parade and the Paris Carnival ceased to be organized, reemerging only in 1998.

 The Fat Ox Parade has attracted significant public attention, garnering the attention of the general public and prominent figures in the intellectual and artistic spheres.
 This event has served as a source of inspiration for a variety of artistic and cultural expressions, including theatrical plays, operettas, references in La traviata, political, satirical, comedic, and carnival songs, as well as poetry.
 Romantic literature also refers to the Fat Ox.
 The ox has been depicted in drawings, prints, caricatures, paintings, magic lantern slides, and photographs.
 The parade's popularity attracted the attention of merchants, industrialists, and politicians, who sought to use it for advertising purposes.